Female poses – 9 expert posing tips for photographing women

 The golden rule to remember when photographing women is that whatever is closest to camera will be bigger.

 So, when photographing a woman, to slim her hips, direct her to put her weight on the back foot.
-In other words, if she’s standing facing towards the camera, with one foot slightly forward from the other, her weight must be on the leg that’s furthest away from the camera.
+In other words, if she’s standing facing towards the camera, with one foot slightly forward from the other, her weight must be on the leg that’s furthest away from the camera (i.e. the back leg).
 This pushes her hips away from the camera, which makes them smaller.

-Transfer weight to the back foot for slimmer pose
+2 ways to transfer weight to the back foot for slimmer poses

 2. Female poses – if it bends, bend it